-Brutalism's Rise And Fall, As Told Through The Architecture Of Paris
+Brutalism’s Rise And Fall, As Told Through The Architecture Of Paris

-In Créteil, a southeastern suburb of Paris, 10 towers that look like Brussels sprouts stalks rise in the cityscape.
-Architect Gérard Grandval designed these cylindrical apartment buildings in the mid 1970s and the concrete balconies for each unit seem like they're just barely clinging to the facade.
-Locals nicknamed the futuristic-looking development Les Choux de Créteil, which translates to "the cabbages."
+In Créteil, a southeastern suburb of Paris, 10 towers that look like brussels sprout stalks rise in the cityscape.
+Architect Gérard Grandval designed these cylindrical apartment buildings in the mid-1970s, and the concrete balconies for each unit seem like they’re just barely clinging to the facade.
+Locals nicknamed the futuristic-looking development Les Choux de Créteil, which translates to “the cabbages.”

-Grandval's structures are one of 42 locations featured in Brutalist Paris, the latest addition to Blue Crow Media's growing roster of pocket-sized maps for architourists with a soft spot for the hard-edged architectural style.
+Grandval’s structures are one of 42 locations featured in Brutalist Paris, the latest addition to Blue Crow Media’s growing roster of maps for architourists with a soft spot for the hard-edged architectural style.

 Paris, at least the heart of it, is frozen in time, composed of Haussman-era grand boulevards, frilly Beaux Arts buildings, and sculptural Art Nouveau infrastructure.
-While architecturally restrained for much of the 20th century, the city in the '60s and '70s experienced a Brutalist boom.
+While architecturally restrained for much of the 20th century, the city in the ’60s and ’70s experienced a Brutalist boom.
 Experimental design from famous architects like Oscar Niemeyer, Marcel Breuer, Claude Parent, Harry Seidler, and Le Corbusier appeared on select sites in the city and greater metropolitan area.
-While cities like London erected Brutalist buildings to rapidly rebuild from World War II damage, and Washington D.C. government adopted them to express its seriousness, Paris had a more complex and nuanced relationship with the style that's tied up with Modernism's utopian vision—and the eventual disillusionment with its ideology.
+While cities like London erected Brutalist buildings to rapidly rebuild from World War II damage, and Washington, D.C., government adopted them to express its seriousness, Paris had a more complex and nuanced relationship with the style that’s tied up with Modernism’s utopian vision–and the eventual disillusionment with its ideology.

 A Political Plan For “New Paris”